 In this explainer, we will learn how to find a unit rate and how to use it to solve problems in the real world.

 Ratios are used to compare two numbers or quantities.
 Rates are ratios that compare two quantities of different nature (expressed in different units).
-For instance, we can compare the distance run with the running time; let us say that Sophia ran the other day 6 km in 40 minutes.
+For instance, we can compare the distance run with the running time; let us say that Dalia ran the other day 6 km in 40 minutes.
 The rate is then the ratio distance to time, expressed as a quotient: .

 We can represent this rate on a double-line diagram.

-In the diagram, 40 minutes and 6 kilometers are associated by being aligned vertically.
-If Sophia runs at a constant rate (or speed), it means that she runs the same distance for every given period of time: the distance she runs is directly proportional to the time she runs.
+In the diagram, 40 minutes and 6 kilometres are associated by being aligned vertically.
+If Dalia runs at a constant rate (or speed), it means that she runs the same distance for every given period of time: the distance she runs is directly proportional to the time she runs.
 So, for instance, in 20 minutes, she runs half of 6 km, that is, 3 km.
 In 10 minutes (a quarter of 40 minutes), she runs a quarter of 6 km, that is, 1.5 km.
 For each pair of values, the time and distance are then vertically aligned on the double-line diagram.

 It is very useful to find the unit rate of the proportional relationship between the distance run and the running time, that is, the distance she covers in one time unit, which here is one minute.